-Dr Kim Bouwer joined Exeter Law school as a Lecturer in Law (Education & Research) in November 2019.
-She was previously a Max Weber Fellow at the European University Institute (Florence), a Lecturer at the University of Strathclyde (Glasgow), and a Teaching Fellow at UCL (London and Adelaide).
+Dr Kim Bouwer joined Exeter Law School as a Lecturer in Law (Education & Research) in November 2019.
+She was previously a Max Weber Fellow at the European University Institute (Florence), a Lecturer at the University of Strathclyde (Glasgow), and a Teaching Fellow at University College London (London and Adelaide).

 In addition, Kim is also qualified as a lawyer and has experience of practice in London and Johannesburg.